desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 Apart from this general improvement, the same Security Considerations apply as in [@!RFC8078].

-In case of a hash collision in the second label of the Signaling Names, two distinct Child zones may be associated with the same Signaling Name.
-However, CDS/CDNSKEY mix-up is prevented by the requirement to check signaling records against the "original copy" at the Child's apex.
-A collision thus produces a mismatch and will impede bootstrapping, but it won't allow an attacker to inject unauthorized key material.
-The situation is thus equivalent to the traditional bootstrapping model, in that it requires fall-back to another provisioning method.
-Other mitigations such as salt are thus not considered necessary.

 The level of rigor in (#bootstrapping) is needed to prevent publication of a half-backed DS RRset (authorized only under a subset of NS hostnames).